CederGroupHub/alabos/docs/source/installation.rst

 ~~~~~~~
 You must have access to at least one `MongoDB database <https://www.mongodb.com/>`_ (locally or remotely).

-To install MongoDB locally, refer to `this <https://docs.mongodb.com/manual/installation/>`_.
+To install MongoDB locally, refer to `MongoDB website <https://docs.mongodb.com/manual/installation/>`_.

 RabbitMQ
 ~~~~~~~~

 You must have RabbitMQ installed on your machine.
-To install RabbitMQ, refer to `this <https://www.rabbitmq.com/download.html>`_.
+To install RabbitMQ, refer to `Rabbitmq website <https://www.rabbitmq.com/download.html>`_.

 Install via pip
 ----------------